-Alzheimer’s disease is another example of a medical condition that is linked to lower urinary dysfunction and urinary retention in women.
+Alzheimer’s disease is another example of a medical condition that is linked to voiding dysfunction and urinary retention in women.
 The disorder affects the brain’s central areas, which causes loss of control in cognitive function and bodily processes, including bladder and bowel movements.
 Depending on the severity of your condition, Alzheimer’s is a known cause of slow urine flow in females.

 - Nerve Problems

 Nerve problems can also cause a weak urinary stream.
 A weak urinary stream due to nerves arises from a variety of causes, such as stroke, diabetes, multiple sclerosis, or pelvic injuries.

 This can lead to urinary retention, causing reduced pressure in your urine.
 In addition, local anesthesia and medical fluids are common causes of slow urine flow in women, especially if you’ve had a recent surgery.
 Consider finding urinary incontinence treatment in Fort Lauderdale to treat your weak urine stream.

 Multiple sclerosis is a neurological disorder that affects the nerves and certain fibers known as myelin.
 The symptoms vary from person to person.
 Age is a factor to consider when it comes to MS as it can affect people as early as 20 to 30 years of age.
 The common symptoms include fatigue, balance and coordination impairment, aches and pains, muscle spasms, bowel and bladder problems, and tremors.